roodrigoroot69/reservamos-back-interview/README.md

-An endpoint that return a list of all cities that match the given param including the maximum and minimum temperature for the next 7 days (include only cities into results)
+An endpoint that return a list of all cities that match the given param including the maximum and minimum temperature for the next 7 days (include only cities into results) **Note:** Curently Open Weather Map does not longer offers data of the next 7 days, only offers for 5 days in a Free plan

 ## Stack